 The application for permission should be made at the first hearing or case management conference.
 A late application risks disrupting the timetable and may be refused on that ground alone, even where the expert evidence is otherwise necessary.
 Expert Witness UK can provide a CV and fee estimate for the court's consideration at the permission hearing.

-Where the court directs a single joint expert, the parties must agree the letter of instruction.
-If the parties cannot agree, the court will settle the letter of instruction at a hearing.
-Both parties receive the expert's report simultaneously.
-Both parties have the right to put written questions to the expert under Rule 25.6, and both parties have the right to cross-examine the expert at the final hearing.
+Where the court directs a single joint expert, the parties must agree the letter of instruction or, failing agreement, the court will settle it.
+Both parties receive the report simultaneously.
+The SJE's duty is to the court, not to either instructing party.
+Either party may put written questions to the SJE under Rule 25.6, but the questions must be for the purpose of clarification only.

 | Aspect | Criminal (CrimPR 19) | Family (FPR 25) | Civil (CPR 35) |